Dangerous, Dirty, Violent and Young

 My Fugitive Family in the Revolutionary Underground

-The son of the FBI's most wanted woman tells the electrifying, heart-rending story of a childhood on the run – and a half-century of revolutionary struggle in America
+The son of the FBI's most wanted woman tells the electrifying story of a childhood on the run – and a half-century of revolutionary struggle in America

 We all grapple with a past that defines us: culture, religion, a family story.
 But what happens when you inherit a revolution?

-Zayd Ayers Dohrn was born without a birth certificate.
-His parents had gone underground after a decade committed to violent revolution against racial injustice and the Vietnam war; his mother co-founded a group called the Weathermen, allies of the Black Panthers, and replaced Angela Davis on the FBI’s Ten Most Wanted List.
-His parents assured him that his birth marked a clean break with the past, an end to radical action.
-But, as Dohrn discovers in this explosive memoir, this version of the family story isn’t entirely true.
+Zayd Ayers Dohrn was born underground.
+His parents were fugitives after a decade fighting the US government; his mother co-founded a leftist radical group called the Weathermen, and replaced Angela Davis on the FBI’s Ten Most Wanted List.
+All his life, Dohrn’s parents said his birth marked a clean break with violent revolutionary struggle but, in this explosive memoir, he discovers that story wasn’t entirely true.

-A masterpiece of personal and social history, Dangerous, Dirty, Violent and Young offers a page-turning account of an infamous family and their life in hiding, as well as the political battles of the ‘60s and ‘70s.
-At its heart it asks bigger questions: how a child can survive when the place they feel safest – with their family – also puts them in danger?
-And what does it mean to be a good revolutionary or to want to change the world?
+Dangerous, Dirty, Violent and Young offers a page-turning account of an infamous family and their life in hiding, as well as the political battles of the ‘60s and ‘70s.
+At its heart it asks big questions: how can a child survive when the place they feel safest – with their family – also puts them in danger?
+What does it mean to be a good revolutionary, and how should young people today try to change the world?

 © Zayd Ayers Dohrn 2026 (P) Penguin Audio 2026